i-MSCP/plugins/incubator/InstantSSH/README.md

 1. Be sure that all required packages as mentioned in the requirements section are installed on your system
 2. Login into the panel as admin and go to the plugin management interface
 3. Upload the plugin archive
+4. Configure the plugin for your needs by editing the plugin configuration file
 4. Install the plugin

 ### Update